mavryk-network/mavryk-rust/baking/013-PtJakart/README.md

 ## Import Ledger Account to Tezos Client

-For this and the following steps, `tezos-client` executable will be used.
+For this and the following steps, `mavryk-client` executable will be used.

-First, inspect if the ledger is recognized by the `tezos-client`
+First, inspect if the ledger is recognized by the `mavryk-client`

 ```
-$ tezos-client \
+$ mavryk-client \
    --endpoint "http://localhost:12535" \
    --base-dir "$HOME/data-dir-013-PtJakart/client" \
    list connected ledgers